Korb/qa-portfolio/README.md

 - bugs.telegram.org is a community suggestion platform, not a traditional bug tracker
 - Acceptance rate (~3-4%) is typical for mass-market apps with high suggestion volume
 - Many suggestions remain "open" even when implemented—platform maintenance limitation

-*Note: the bugs.telegram.org platform is not always maintained up-to-date by developers.
-Many implemented features remain marked as "open" in the system.
-The 11 confirmed implementations listed above were verified through actual feature releases, not platform status updates.*

 <div align="right">
 <table><td>